When is Chamberlain vs Clarke?

 Chamberlain has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.

-Before that, he had won against Luke Watkins on 27th October 2018 by points in the 10th round at Copper Box Arena, London.
+He had beaten Luke Watkins on October 27, 2018, by points in the 10th round at Copper Box Arena, London.

 Clarke remains undefeated as a professional, stopping 3 of his last 5 opponents.

-Before that, he had won against Israel Duffus on 18th February 2023 by unanimous decision in their 10 round contest at Nottingham Arena, Nottingham.
+He had beaten Israel Duffus on February 18, 2023, by unanimous decision in their 10 round contest at Nottingham Arena, Nottingham.

 Activity check